 There is no way to avoid paying taxes on interest earned from your CD, so just be prepared when tax time comes around.
 If you end up owing more than you expect, you can adjust the withholding on your W4 so as not to have a huge bill come April.

 Consumers use a CD ladder because they want an insured savings vehicle that will also generate interest.
-But a CD ladder only earns more interest than a savings account if the rates are higher.

 If you pick a CD ladder with short terms, your rates may be the same or less than a savings account.
 In that case, you’ll lose out on the flexibility of a savings account for no reason.